 Withdrawal from College.
-Any student wishing to withdraw entirely from the college during a term should give official notice at the college services counter.
+Any student wishing to withdraw entirely from the college during a term should give official notice at the college services counter by the deadline to withdraw from a course.
 Withdrawal protects the academic record in that the designation of "WD" is recorded for any course in progress at the time of the student's departure from the college.
-Students who leave without completing the withdrawal process risk receiving "Fs" for courses in progress and jeopardize any partial refunds in accordance with the information shown in this catalog under "Charges and Fees."
+Students who leave without completing the withdrawal process risk receiving "Fs" for courses in progress and jeopardize any partial refunds of tuition and board in accordance with the information shown in this catalog under "Charges and Fees."